halfdane/fetching/docs/refactor.md

 This keeps the architecture simple: SSE for updates, HTTP for actions.
 No need for WebSockets or bidirectional communication.
 The retry just re-queues the URL, leveraging the existing queue system.

-- [ ] 1.
-Verify server/Cargo.toml dependencies (axum, tokio, etc.) and add any missing ones
-- [ ] 2.
-Add hyper = "1" to server/Cargo.toml for server binding
-- [ ] 3.
-Create/clean up server/src/main.rs: remove all code except a minimal async main that prints "Hello, world!"
-- [ ] 4.
-Add a minimal Axum app with a single GET / route returning "OK"
-- [ ] 5.
-Replace axum::Server with the correct hyper/axum serve pattern for Axum 0.7+
-- [ ] 6.
-Add AppState struct and wire it into the Axum app (no logic yet)
-- [ ] 7.
-Add Task struct and channel definitions (no logic yet)
-- [ ] 8.
-Add stubs for all required routes: GET /, POST /api/queue, GET /api/status, GET /events
-- [ ] 9.
-Ensure the server builds and runs after each step